22. Electrostatics

 If you’ve ever had an MRI, then you’ve benefited from technology that uses superconductors.
 Superconducting electromagnets are used in MRI machines.
 They are cooled to a low temperature using liquid helium, causing a rhythmic pumping sound in the background as the MRI machine runs.

-Because these materials exhibit zero resistance at very low temperature, widespread use of superconductors is currently impractical.
-In the early 1980’s, a new class of superconductors whose superconducting transition temperatures were greater than 77 K (-196 °C, or -321 °F) was discovered.
+Because these materials exhibit zero resistance at very low temperatures, widespread use of superconductors is currently impractical.
+In the early 1980s, a new class of superconductors whose superconducting transition temperatures were greater than 77 K (-196 °C, or -321 °F) was discovered.
 This temperature is significant because this meant that these superconductors could be cooled with inexpensive liquid nitrogen.
 However, these materials tend to be ceramics and have very poor mechanical properties.
 A great achievement of physics would be the creation of a room temperature (300 K) superconductor that could also be made into wires.
-Thus, it will likely be some time before our infrastructure will involve such materials.
+It will likely be some time before our infrastructure will involve such materials.

 Charge distribution